 Other evidence aside, the apostles choosing to flee to Galilee in the way supposed is highly implausible.

-• …the apostles would obviously prefer to hide amidst a large crowd.2
+• The apostles would prefer to hide amidst a large crowd.2

 • Dale Allison: “…one wonders whether the disciples would in fact have abandoned the women who had gone to Jerusalem with them.
 Would they, even if afraid, have left them without escort?”
 [Resurrecting Jesus (Continuum, 2005), 330.]